AxaFrance/oidc-client/packages/context/README.md

     service_worker_relative_url:'/OidcServiceWorker.js',
 };

+/*
-// This configuration use ServiceWorker only (more secure mode)
+// This configuration use hybrid mode
-// If service token are not available an information page display, and the user cannot continue
+// ServiceWorker are used if available (more secure) else tokens are given to the client
-// You do not need to send access_token whithin your code /* const configuration = {
+// You need to give inside your code the "access_token" when using fetch const configuration = {
   client_id: 'interactive.public.short',
   redirect_uri: 'http://localhost:4200/authentication/callback',
   scope: 'openid profile email api offline_access',
   authority: 'https://demo.identityserver.io',
   service_worker_relative_url:'/OidcServiceWorker.js',
-  service_worker_only:true,
+  service_worker_only:false,
 }
 ;*/